deNBI/simpleVMWorkshop/Readme.md

 that were classified as "greatest threat to human health" by the World Health Organisation (WHO) in 2017: https://www.who.int/news/item/27-02-2017-who-publishes-list-of-bacteria-for-which-new-antibiotics-are-urgently-needed

-which can cause a disease.
 You will search for those microbes in publicly available metagenomic datasets that are stored in the Sequence Read Archive ([SRA](https://www.ncbi.nlm.nih.gov/sra)).
 In metagenomics, microbial genetic material